 Developing and annually updating the Technology Operations Plan;

-Reviewing the District Technology Master Plan every three years;
+Developing and reviewing the Technology Master Plan every three years;

+Reviewing the Districtwide VCCCD Technology Strategic Plan as updated;

 Monitoring the annual technology inventory for the purposes of technology refresh;

-Prioritizing technology-review and prioritize technology related issues and resources identified in annual program plans, make recommendations, and report results to programs and the general campus;
+Prioritizing technology: review and prioritize technology-related issues and resources identified in annual program plans, make recommendations, and report results to programs and the general campus;

-Prioritizing facilities – review and prioritize facilities related issues and resources identified in annual program plans, make recommendations, and report results to programs and the general campus;
+Prioritizing facilities: review and prioritize facilities-related issues and resources identified in annual program plans, make recommendations, and report results to programs and the general campus; and

-Prioritizing secondary effect and space allocation issues identified by the Facilities and Technology Workgroups
+Prioritizing secondary effect and space allocation issues identified by the Facilities and Technology Workgroups.

 The accreditation component under the purview of the Facilities and Technology Committee on Accreditation and Planning is the development of plans to address any self-study advisement or visiting team recommendations that refer to facilities and/ or the needs of digital technology for students, faculty, and staff.

-Co-chair: Vice President of Business Services Faculty member appointed by the Academic Senate Council and is, therefore, a member of the Academic Senate Council
+Co-chair: Vice President of Business Services Faculty member appointed by the Academic Senate Council

 Members: Three faculty members from each Student Learning Division appointed by the